TomaszWoloszyn983/swap-puzzle-game/readme.md

     - Tokens are deducted from player_wallet
     - (Future) NFT is minted to the provided wallet

+### Design Notes
+- session_id acts as a lightweight player identifier (no authentication required)
+- Separation of game history (game_result) and state (player_wallet) ensures clean architecture
+- The structure is designed to be easily extendable for:
+User accounts
+  - Blockchain wallet integration (e.g. MetaMask)
+  - NFT minting logic

 ## Future Features
   - Keyboard control function.
 Keyboard arrow keys to be used to swap the tiles.